hoist/hoist-js/README.md

 	Hoist.apiKey(apiKey);
 	Hoist.config("apiKey", apiKey);

+When your app is hosted on Hoist (as even-cushion.app.hoi.io, say), it has an endpoint /settings which knows the api key and the current environment.
+To read from the endpoint and set the Hoist config automatically, you can simply call

+	Hoist.config(…)

+providing a callback as discussed below.
+You may find it useful to create a json file called settings in your development environment to mimic this behaviour.

 You might want to be able to talk to multiple Hoist applications.
 In this case, you should call `Hoist.clone()` and set the api key for the new copy:

 	var OtherHoist = Hoist.clone();